Christine Matison

 Christine Matison (born 29 October 1951) is an Australian former professional tennis player who reached the semi-finals of the 1978 Australian Open as a qualifier.

-Matison was the first woman qualifier to reach the semi-finals of a Grand Slam tournament.
+Matison was the first woman qualifier to reach the semifinals of a Grand Slam tournament.
 The next woman qualifier to do so was Alexandra Stevenson in the 1999 Wimbledon Championships.

-In 1975, Matison won the doubles of the Western Australian Championships in Perth partnering Lesley Turner Bowrey, beating Sue Barker and Michelle Tyler-Wilson in the final in two sets.
+In 1975, Matison won the doubles of the Western Australian Championships in Perth partnering Lesley Turner Bowrey, beating Sue Barker and Michelle Tyler-Wilson in the final.
+In 1983, she won the singles titles at the final edition of the Western Australian Hard Court Open Championships in Wongan Hills.